Parton CLI is in early alpha

 • provider outage

-parton doctor
+parton setup

 API key invalid

-Reconfigure setup or export the correct key, then run:
+Reconfigure setup or export the correct key:

-parton doctor
+parton setup

 Run problems